Single Operated Newsletter

 Flow State

 A daily newsletter that sends you two hours' worth of music that is great for working.
 Each day features selections from one — sometimes two — obscure artists from all over the world.
-A great way to discover new musicians outside of the algorithms, care of a “semi-anonymous guy based in New York named Marcus.”
+A great way to discover new musicians outside of the algorithms, care for a “semi-anonymous guy based in New York named Marcus.”

 Lorem Ipsum